-Preset Replication allows you to copy presets from a master unit to multiple iVAM1-12G units.
+Preset Replication allows you to copy presets from a master unit to multiple iVAM1-3 units.
 This can save a lot of setup time if multiple units all need basically the same setup.

 To start Preset Replication, click on the Preset Replication tab on the master unit.
-This will start the unit discovery process and will list all the iVAM1-12G units that you currently have on your network.
+This will start the unit discovery process and will list all the iVAM1-3 units that you currently have on your network.
 The discovery process will continue for a period of 2 minutes.
 However, you may stop the discovery process sooner if you believe all the units in the network have been discovered.
 Simply click the Stop Scan button.

-🔁 Dashboard FIESEL RE eplication version of on Unic: 1.8.11 , , Preset Management 🕫 System : 🖪 Preset Replication 🛠 System Setup ••• 🖻 Audio Meters anning Configuration 🗸 Time remaining 42 seconds out of 120 seconds. 器 Mgmt IP Address System Preferences 0 Global Output Routing \bigcirc + Import/Export Presets 🕏 System 👻 🕫 System Update Stop Scan 😋 System Update 🔽 Remote System Update iscovered 5 units d iscovered Name Serial Model Stop Scan IP Address Preset Version Remote System Update Serial 162347 IP Address 10.11.11.16 Preset Version Remote System Update Preset Replication Factory Reset # Name Model System Version Remote System Update Preset Replication Factory Reset # Name 162347 Model System Version 10.11.11.16 4 Remote System Update Preset Replication Factory Reset # 1 2 Name ivan ivan 162347 163173 Model iVAN iVAN System Version 1.8.11 1.8.10 10.11.11.16 10.11.11.56 4 2 • Remote System Update • Preset Replication # 1 2 3 Name TVAM TVAM TVAM 162347 163173 163166 Model IVAN IVAN IVAN System Version 1.8.11 1.8.10 1.8.11 10.11.11.16 10.11.11.56 10.11.11.9 4 2 4
+Preset Re plication version on Unit: 1.8.11 Preset Replication Version on Unit: 1.8.11 🖚 Dashboard - 🛃 Preset Management 🕫 System : Preset Replication 🔀 System Setup 6. ! 네.
+Audio Meters Scanning Configuration Time remaining 42 seconds out of 120 seconds. 🚜 Mgmt IP Address System Preferences \bigcirc 🚥 Global Output Routing 🗣 System 🗸 🗸 Stop Scan € System Update 5 units di scovered • Stop Scan System Update Remote System Update 5 units di # scovered Name Serial Model Stop Scan System Version IP Address Preset Version System Update Remote System Update Preset Replication Serial 162347 IP Address 10.11.11.16 Preset Version System Update Remote System Update Preset Replication Factory Reset # Name Model System Version l System Update Remote System Update Preset Replication Factory Reset # 1 Name 162347 Model System Version 10.11.11.16 4 C System Vpdate System Update Remote System Update Preset Replication Status Replication # 1 2 Name iVAM iVAM 162347 163173 Model iVAN iVAN System Version 1.8.11 1.8.10 10.11.11.16 10.11.11.56 4 2 System Update Remote System Update Preset Replication Factory Reset # 1 2 3 Name IVAM IVAM IVAM 162347 163173 163166 Model IVAN IVAN IVAN System Version 1.8.11 1.8.10 1.8.11 10.11.11.16 10.11.11.56 10.11.11.9 4 2 4 to any or all of the Target units.
+Note that any and all of the Presets that may already be contained in each Target unit will be erased by copying the new Presets.